 There are some stunning rooms in Sri Lanka and most can be paid for on a backpacker’s budget.
 Despite the tragic events of the 2004 tsunami, builders have still opted to build the hotels so close to the water that during high tide, the sea laps right up into the restaurants.
 Although this construction strategy seems to lack foresight, it makes for amazing candlelit dinners at sunset with the warm Indian ocean tickling your toes.

 The food in Sri Lanka is delicious.
-Sri Lankans seldom eat at restaurants, so keep in mind that you’ll have to order your meal hours in advance.
-While backing Sri Lanka, you’ll notice that the food is a bit more expensive, and a bit more spicy than the cuisine of their large neighbour to the north, but it’s every bit as delicious.
+Sri Lankans seldom eat at restaurants (in our experience), so keep in mind that you may have to order your meal hours in advance.
+While backpacking Sri Lanka, you’ll notice that the food is a bit more expensive, and a bit more spicy than the cuisine of their large neighbour to the north, but it’s every bit as delicious.

 Entrance Fees: (Average $25/person)